 In the 1990s she left the BBC to start an independent production company, Sevenday Productions, which amongst other things was awarded the first outside contract for the televising of Parliament.
 She was based in Westminster, responsible for all the coverage from the Lords, Commons and committees until 2001.
 The company also developed a web business specialising in political coverage and was awarded the first webcasting contract from Downing Street.
 The business was sold in 2004 and Suzanne moved to the University of Westminster to join the BBC history project working on volume 6 (1974-87).
 As part of the project she completed a PhD in 2007 on foreign reporting, 'Famine, Politics Aid and the Media.'

 In 2008 she took up an appointment at the University of Kent - she was Director of Research in the newly established Centre for Journalism and also a Senior Lecturer in Political Communication in the School of Politics and International Relations.
 She taught undergraduate and graduate modules in both departments and established a new module in Humanitarian Communication.
-She also became an external examiner at UEA (University of East Anglia) for their MA in Media and Development.

 Professor Franks was appointed to a chair in Journalism at City University London in 2012 and she heads the undergraduate programme.
 She also supervises PhD students and contributes to the research output in Journalism.

 Phd University of Westminster 2007

 MA Hons First Class in Politics, Philosophy and Economics, University of Oxford